iterative/dvc.org/content/docs/command-reference/import-url.md

 In the data store directory, edit `data.xml`.
-It doesn't matter what you change, as long as it remains a valid XML file, because any change will result in a different dependency file hash (`md5`) in the import stage `.dvc` file.
+It doesn't matter what you change, as long as it remains a valid XML file, because any change will result in a different dependency file hash (`md5`) in the import `.dvc` file.
 Once we do so, we can run `dvc update` to make sure the import is up to date:

 ```dvc
 $ dvc update data.xml.dvc
 Importing '.../tmp/dvc-import-url-example/data.xml' -> 'data/data.xml'
 ```

-DVC notices the "external" data source has changed, and updates the import stage (reproduces it).
+DVC notices the external data source has changed, and updates the `.dvc` file (reproduces it).
 In this case it's also necessary to run `dvc repro` so that the remaining pipeline results are also regenerated: